 204, July 2001:

-descriptions (option).
-Calculation of area for closed routes and track
+list with waypoint descriptions (option).
+Calculation of area for closed

-range.
-Hand drawing a track: inserting at any position, shift existing
+routes and track range.
+Hand drawing a track: inserting at any position,

-points or range.
-Set track range to visible part after zoom operation.
+shift existing points or range.
+Set track range to visible part after zoom

+operation.
 Chart area optionally defined by marked waypoints.
-New menu for map
+New menu for

-selection: open folder.
+map selection: open folder.
 Maximum number of maps is user defined.
-Control of
+Control

 printout.
 Diagram versus daytime.
 Diagram with scaling lines.
 Options for